 To integrate the mobile scanning solution, you need a properly documented Software Development Kit (SDK).

-It is very customizable, and with the high-quality image pre-processing features, you can scan documents or even objects such as utility meters in harsh conditions.
+It is very customizable, and with high-quality image pre-processing features, you can scan documents or even objects such as utility meters in harsh conditions.

 An SDK is the best choice if you need to utilize an AI-powered OCR solution in your mobile application.
 On the other hand, an API is more suitable when you want to just upload documents via a web portal or application instead of scanning documents with a mobile device.